DNS

 The Challenge

-Load testing creates challenges when working with dynamic DNS setups such as CDNs or your very own DNS-based load balancing.
+Load testing presents challenges when working with dynamic DNS setups, such as CDNs or your own DNS-based load balancing.

-While the resolution to a single IP address via a DNS resolution call is pretty simple, resolving IPs that are changing over time or by location might create issues for setup and execution.
-It also makes debugging harder.
+While resolving a single IP address via a DNS call is relatively simple, resolving IPs that change over time or by location can create setup and execution issues.
+It also makes debugging more difficult.
 XLT offers several options to deal with these situations.

 Standard DNS Resolution

-Address resolution with Java is not perfect in the context of load tests which are using DNS load-balancing concepts:
+Address resolution with Java is not perfect in the context of load tests that use DNS load-balancing concepts:

-1. Java’s address resolution cache is global to the JVM.
-When an entry expires, it expires for all virtual users in this JVM at the same time.
-As a consequence, if the IP address has changed, all traffic generated by this JVM hops from the current server to another one almost immediately.
+- Java’s address resolution cache is global to the JVM.
+When an entry expires, it expires for all virtual users in that JVM at the same time.
+Consequently, if the IP address has changed, all traffic generated by that JVM hops from the current server to another almost immediately.

-2. Java does not perform an automatic round-robin for multiple IP addresses.
-Java caches the IP addresses in the order received and returns them in the same order for the lifetime of the cache entry.
-This way, the first IP address will typically get all the traffic.
+- Java does not perform automatic round-robin for multiple IP addresses.
+Java caches IP addresses in the order received and returns them in the same order for the lifetime of the cache entry.
+This way, the first IP address typically gets all the traffic.

 Logging

-First of all it is important to get more insights into the IPs address resolution.
+First, it is important to gain more insights into IP address resolution.
 You can enable additional IP data logging to get details about the IP used via the result data files.

 xlt.dns.recordAddresses = true